Mission and Vision

-The Chair Measurement and Sensor System Technique (MST) of the Faculty Electrical and Computer Engineering of TU Dresden teaches and researches in the field of system techniques.
+The Laboratory of Measurement and Sensor System Technique (MST) of the Faculty Electrical and Computer Engineering of TU Dresden teaches and researches in the field of system techniques.
 The MST follows holistic systemic approaches for innovations.
 The targeted application areas are automation techniques (safety), optical communication techniques for data center, biophotonics (health), process and production engineering (energy and environment), and aerospace (mobility).
 At the MST, novel systems are realized with the use of ultrasound and laser light waves.
 Outstanding research achievements are the realization of fast wavefront control techniques.
 With adaptive lenses novel microscopes have been realized for the study of the thyroid gland in transgenic organisms.
 Realized ultrasound-based systems allow flow measurements of liquid semiconductors and metals, which enable studies of the crystallization processes (photovoltaic).

 Motto “We research and develop novel system techniques to improve the lives of the people”.